eppisai/GSoC-Task---T1191/README.md

   Above rgba_to_2bit Function,
-  1. Mixes background color (white to be get correct rgb) with pixel color in the ratio of their alpha value(transparency), called alpha compositing.
+  1. Mixes background color (white to get correct rgb conversion) with pixel color in the ratio of their alpha value(transparency), called alpha compositing.
-  2. converts the image to greyscale and then in quantizes, its colors to 4.
+  2. converts the image to greyscale and then in quantizes its colors to 4.
   3. We are converting image to grey scale to have a gradual decreasing shades of black to white, we can extract colors manually also.

 <br>